maxmode/serverless_email_forward_terraform/README.md

 ## Introduction
-This repository allows you to set-up a simple email forwarder without having a real mailbox.
+Terraform module allows you to set-up a simple email forwarder without having a real mailbox.
 You can have a nice email address on your domain name and all incoming emails will be redirected to your real address.

 The functionality is based on AWS SES service.
 When incoming email is coming to SES,